Making ID checks for compliance in Umbrella companies

 We’re seeing more and more ID scanning customers in the payroll and umbrella services sector.
 These customers conduct high volumes of checks, using an automated process which lets them upload a scanned copy of an applicant’s ID document onto our online validation service.
 Our service then confirms its legitimacy through optical character recognition and checking whether it has been recorded as compromised or involved in crime.
 We then send back a report, date and time stamped, showing which checks have been made, to support the statutory excuse.
 For full legal compliance, the original passport or identity document can then be seen when an applicant starts, and their face checked against the photo on the document.

-In Q3 2017, there was a huge rise in the number of false documents being seen by our customers in the umbrella services area with a 192% increase compared to last quarter.
-Those fake documents included passports, Biometric Residence Permits, ID cards and visas from 14 different countries across Europe and beyond.
+In 2020, the percentage of fake IDs presented to Umbrella and Screening companies doubled – from 10.3% to 20.6%.
+Those fake documents included passports, Biometric Residence Permits, ID cards and visas from different countries across Europe and beyond.

 Keeping a high level of compliance may feel like a complex challenge for umbrella companies who have a high turnover of applicants; identifying those fraudulent documents by eye alone, particularly on a copied document, would be a near-impossible task.
 But it’s nevertheless crucial for these businesses to protect themselves.